-Fabric shade structures are becoming increasingly popular for parks, schools, zoos, museums, housing communities, hospitality venues, and retail businesses.
-These commercial shades being put into use more and more over public spaces such as playground areas where children play.
-Fabric shades can also increase the longevity of color retention in site furniture, motor vehicles, and playground equipment and surfacing.
-And it’s more economical compared with a stronger, metal shade shelter.
+Fabric shade structures are becoming increasingly popular in parks, schools, zoos, museums, housing communities, hospitality venues, and retail businesses.
+These commercial shades are being put into use more and more in and over public spaces like playground areas where children play.
+Fabric shades increase the longevity of color retention in site furniture, motor vehicles, and playground equipment and surfacing.
+They are also more economical compared with an all-steel shade shelter.

 Most fabric shades in today’s market have a protectant coating on the fabric that can block a percentage of the sun’s damaging UV rays.
 It is these types of rays that can eventually lead to serious skin damage.
-Comfort is the other reason these units are often a choice addition at resorts, parks, and over playgrounds.
-These shades can cool a space on average up to 20 degrees!
+In addition to blocking UV rays, comfort is another reason to choose a shade.
+These structures are often a choice addition at resorts, parks, and over playgrounds.
+These shades can cool the space underneath the shade on average by up to 20 degrees!
 This may be why there’s a growing segment of businesses and housing communities adding parking lot shade to their amenity portfolio.
 Cars that have been sitting in the sun for a few hours can get really hot.
-As a convenience to their customers’ these organizations offer vehicle protection that is surely welcome.
-Fabric shade does require some basic maintenance, such as tensioning of cable that holds the material in place.
+As a convenience to their customers, these organizations offer vehicle protection.
+Fabric shade does require some basic maintenance, such as tensioning of cable that holds the material in place and removal of the fabric during heavy snow and strong winds.

-Shelters have a variety of roofing options.
-The most common choices are 24 Gauge metal roofing, 29 Gauge metal roofing, fiberglass shingles, or cedar shingles.
-Site owners can also add electrical cut-outs and outlets should the end-user decide to add lighting to the structure.
-Superior offers many standard and custom steel shelters, pavilions, pergolas, and gazebos.
-We work with our Certified SRP Partners to design and install these quality structures nationwide.
-Visit our project gallery to view our work!
+Steel shelters provide many of the same benefits as fabric shade structures, However, steel shelters have an all-steel roof.
+These types of shelters have a variety of roofing options.
+The most common choices are 24 gauge metal roofing, 29 gauge metal roofing, fiberglass shingles, or cedar shingles.
+Much like fabric structures, site owners can also add electrical cut-outs and outlets to add lighting, fans, or anything else that requires electricity to the structure.
+Superior also offers many standard steel shelters, pavilions, pergolas, and gazebos.